I didn’t coin the phrase, but I wholeheartedly endorse its wisdom: If you’re not having fun editing a newspaper, you’re doing it wrong.

 - More than 90 percent rate our writing as good to excellent

-- 87 percent rate our photograph as good to excellent
+- 87 percent rate our photography as good to excellent

 One of the biggest takeaways from the survey was what you’d like to see more of—local news (55 percent) and big-picture, overview stories (51 percent).
 Ideally, I’d like to feature a big-picture “cover story” in each issue, with shorter stories, columns, and book reviews inside.